RGBCube/site/site/blog/nix-iceberg.md

 `__functor` is a magic attribute that attribute sets can have which makes them callable.
-The lambda you assign to it must accept 2 arguments[^Technically, lambdas in Nix always take a sigle argument.
-But for clarity, I'll just refere to lambdas that return lambdas as taking `N` argument, where N is the lambda count.].
+The lambda you assign to it must accept 2 arguments[^Technically, lambdas in Nix always take a single argument.
+But for clarity, I'll just refer to lambdas that return lambdas as taking `N` argument, where N is the lambda count.].
 The first being the attribute set itself (commonly named `self") and the second being the argument that was passed in.